Introduction to Audio Routing on Linux

 Here’s a general guide to setting up audio routing software on Linux:

-2. Configure Devices: Set up your audio input and output devices using the software’s configuration tools.
-For example, use QjackCtl for JACK or pavucontrol for PulseAudio.
+for PulseAudio. - Configure Devices: Set up your audio input and output devices using the software’s configuration tools.
+For example, use

 Pros and Cons of Using Audio Routing Tools on Linux